alechilczenko/Deep-Inside/README.md

 # Deep Inside 👁

 Deep Inside is a command line tool designed in Python that allows you to explore IoT devices by using Shodan search engine, with multiple options.

 For use special modes and get more results from different pages you should have a pay API key.

 ![Screenshot](/Screenshots/screen.png)

 ## Features
+- [x] Search randomly by country and device.
+- [x] Save data in text file, for other uses (IP:PORT) format.
+- [x] Search by page and set quantity of results.
+- [x] Save data as HTML report and display results directly in browser.

+## Search modes explained
 It has three optional search modes:

 * COUNTRY: Select a random country code and add it in query